spcourse/python/en/basics/index.md

     print(f"The temperature is {temperature} degrees.")

 The `f` that precedes the quotation marks of the string denotes that this is a **formatted string**.
 In which the accolades, `{}`, signify a placeholder that contains a variable.
-Upon printing the part of the string in accolades is replaced for the the value that variable has at the time of printing.
+Upon printing, the part of the string in accolades is replaced with the value that the variable has at the time of printing.

 This is especially useful when printing multiple variables: